cognitedata/oryx/README.md

 Support for `System.Text.Json` is made available using the [`Oryx.SystemTextJson`](https://www.nuget.org/packages/Oryx.SystemTextJson/) extension.

-The `json` decode HTTP handler takes a `JsonSerializerOptions` to decode the response into user defined type of `'T`.
+The `json` decode HTTP handler takes a `JsonSerializerOptions` to decode the response into user-defined type of `'T`.

 ```fs
 val json: